-- Umbrella then enforces a policy on it depending on the identity and applies category based filtering rules to ensure organization compliance.
+- Umbrella then enforces a policy on it depending on the identity and applies category-based filtering rules to ensure organizational compliance.

 - Depending on the policy and whether a destination is considered malicious, the service either returns the IP of a block page or resolved IP address to the client for the DNS request queried.

 - Cisco Umbrella provisioning involves creating a user account on Umbrella cloud.
 Subscription is per account.
 For more information about purchasing Umbrella, please contact Cisco sales.

 Note: Permanent License is covered under CiscoOne Advanced Subscription.

 - Enable Wireless Controller (GUI or CLI) for Cisco Umbrella.